-If the recalculated value of ΔCDF is lower than 1E-6, then the finding creens to Green, and the analysis is complete.
+If the recalculated value of ΔCDF is lower than 1E-6, then the finding screens to Green, and the analysis is complete.

 If the recalculated value of ΔCDF exceeds 1E-6, then the analysis continues to another step in the Phase 2 analysis or to Phase 3 if all Phase 2 steps have been completed.

-Step 2.5 – Final C Estimates
+Step 2.5 – Final CCDP Estimates

 This step refines the bounding CCDP value that was calculated in Step 2.1.6.
 Once all the credible fire scenarios have been developed, an SRA can calculate a scenario-specific CCDP based on the equipment affected by the fire.
 Step 2.5 starts with refining the damaged target sets for the retained FDS1, FDS2, and FDS3 scenarios.
+Guidance for the identification of targets and their damage and ignition criteria is provided in Attachment 6.
 Once the damaged target set is known for each scenario, the corresponding CCDPs can be determined by an SRA from the SPAR models.
 The step concludes with a screening check, which involves recalculating ΔCDF based on the updated CCDPs.

 Step 2.5.1: Determine Damaged Target Set and CCDP for FDS1 Scenarios

-Skip to Step 2.5.2 if the finding is in the Fire Confinement ategory.
+Skip to Step 2.5.2 if the finding is in the Fire Confinement Category.

 Determine the damaged target set for each FDS1 scenario that is retained in the final FDS/ignition source matrix developed in Step 2.3.
 The set consists of all targets that are within the vertical and radial ZOI.
 The ZOI tables and plots in Attachment 8 (table/plot set A) are used in conjunction with information about the location of damage targets near the ignition source to identify the damaged targets.
 Target locations may have been obtained as part of Step 2.2.2, but quite often require an additional walkdown and/or plan review.
-The FDS1 damaged target set is recorded for each ignition source on 2.2.2.b or 2.2.2c in Attachment 1.
+The FDS1 damaged target set is recorded for each ignition source on Worksheet 2.2.2.b or 2.2.2c in Attachment 1.

 Step 2.5.2: Determine Damaged Target Set and CCDP for FDS2 Scenarios